lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - areas known since greece
 - survival of mind issues

+## Sport and Sportsmanship
+- lexicon in Shakespeare
+- "hooligan'

 # Survival of Mind
 - to what extent can habitability conditions be modeled in a stable-enough way?
 - the psychology of illusions, the dynamics of getting disconnected from reality